jackaudio/jack2/README.rst

 JACK2 aka jackdmp is a C++ version of the JACK low-latency audio server for multi-processor machines.
-It is a new implementation of the JACK server core features that aims in removing some limitations of the JACK1 design.
+It is a new implementation of the JACK server core features that aims at removing some limitations of the JACK1 design.
 The activation system has been changed for a data flow model and lock-free programming techniques for graph access have been used to have a more dynamic and robust system.